gokcehan/lf/CONTRIBUTING.md

 Exceptions are variables holding values of environmental variables which are prefixed with `env` as in `envFooBar` and regular expressions which are prefixed with `re` as in `reFooBar` when they are global.
 - Type and function names are small case as in `fooBar` since we don't use exporting.
 - For file name variables, `name`, `fname`, or `filename` should refer to the base name of the file as in `baz.txt`, and `path`, `fpath`, or `filepath` should refer to the full path of the file as in `/foo/bar/baz.txt`.
-- Run `go fmt && go generate` using Go 1.19+.
-On earlier versions of Go, `go generate` creates needless whitespace differences.
+- Run `go fmt` to ensure that files are formatted correctly.

 Use the surrounding code as reference when in doubt as usual.